 At A Glance

 Certified American Wagyu.
 The breed contains more than 90% Japanese wagyu genetics.
 Composition of Wagyu, Angus and Hereford.
 Due to regulations in Japan only recognized as American beef.
+View breeding certificate

 Completely defrost this beauty in the fridge.
 Shortly before cooking open the pack and place on the countertop and let it breathe for a couple of minutes.

-If cooking in the fry-pan or the iron skillet we highly recommend good quality butter (no added salt and preservatives.)
+For the Morgan Ranch flap meat steak we recommend the cast-iron skillet.
+We highly recommend good quality butter (no added salt and preservatives.)

 The reverse sear method and medium-rare doneness yields best results for all Morgan Ranch steaks: slow cook and turn often.
 Let it sizzle.
-Then